 Trekking at Cima Pontara - Lemperperg: mountain between Pinè Plateau and Mòcheni Valley

-This peak is an interesting destination for the lovers of tranquility
+The proposed summit is a very interesting destination for lovers of tranquillity.

 Distance 10.9 km